Shotyi Bole Shotyi Kichhu Nei: Marketing

 The first looks of a total of twelve characters from Shotyi Bole Shotyi Kichhu Nei, each with six were released in two phases; the first on 27 June, which revealed Parambrata Chatterjee, Ritwick Chakraborty, Ananya Chatterjee, Arjun Chakrabarty, Phalguni Chatterjee and Kanchan Mullick, and the second on 28 June 2024 which revealed Kaushik Ganguly, Kaushik Sen, Anirban Chakrabarti, Sauraseni Maitra, Rahul Arunoday Banerjee and Suhotra Mukherjee.
 On 20 December 2024, the makers announced the release date of the film with a poster.

 The teaser of the film was released on 23 December 2024, which had a controversial response because of using the theme music of Lentovych's 1916 composition Shchedyrk, while it was revealed to be official.
 The trailer of the film was launched at an event at Kolkata Town Hall on 13 January 2025, where the cast members and Mukherji were spotted dressed in striking black-and-white attire.

 Release

 Theatrical

 The film was initially rumoured to be released on Christmas 2024.
 However, the film released on 23 January 2025 on the occasion of Netaji Jayanti, after the makers announced its date with the unveiling of a poster.

 Home media

-The film is scheduled to have it's digital premier on "Hoichoi" on 18 April 2025.
+The film is scheduled to have its digital premier on "Hoichoi" on 18 April 2025.